Artificial intelligence serving the environment and health

 ©vectorfusionart – stock.adobe.com

-It was a national promise, to double the number of PhDs trained in artificial intelligence.
-A government priority following the parliamentary mission on artificial intelligence led by MP Cédric Villani and outlined at the "All for humanity" day in March 2018.
-To achieve this objective, the French National Research Agency has therefore launched a call for projects on artificial intelligence, with the key being the co-financing of 274 theses to the tune of €60,000 for each.
+It was a national promise to double the number of doctors trained in artificial intelligence.
+This was a priority for the government following the parliamentary mission on artificial intelligence led by MP Cédric Villani and presented at the "All for humanity"day in March 2018.
+To achieve this goal, the National Research Agency launched a call for projects on artificial intelligence, offering co-financing of €60,000 for each of 274 theses.

 Montpellier in the AI landscape

-The very recent Institut de science des données de Montpellier (ISDM) (Montpellier Institute for Data Science) is proof of this.
-Inaugurated last January, it aims to structure the data landscape in Montpellier and the region, and create new synergies and exchanges in this effervescent field.
-ISDM provides human and material resources, links to existing resources and best practice guides, advice on appropriate training courses, etc.
+The recently established Montpellier Institute of Data Science (ISDM) is a testament to this.
+Inaugurated last January, it aims to structure the data landscape in Montpellier and the surrounding region, creating new synergies and exchanges in this rapidly evolving field.
+The ISDM provides human and material resources, links to existing resources and best practice guides, advice on suitable training courses, and more.

 Six co-funded theses